-Anger, also called wrath, is one of the seven capital or deadly sins.
-The others include lust, avarice (greed), envy, pride, gluttony and sloth.
+Bitter anger, also called wrath, is one of the seven capital or deadly sins.
+The others include lust, avarice (greed), envy, pride, gluttony, and sloth.

-The simplest way to describe anger using a little contemporary phrase is "losing our cool."
+The simplest way to describe anger using a contemporary phrase is "losing our cool."
 It is mainly when this occurs in a more prolonged way than usual.
 One could call such bitter anger.
-Anger happens when we are bitter, momentarily or for a protracted period, so much so we say something or do something that isn’t polite, kind or charitable.
-Or simply, we fail to be nice.
+Anger happens when we are bitter, momentarily, or for a protracted period, so much so we say or do something that isn't polite, kind, or charitable.
+Or, we fail to be nice.
 Sometimes, it could lead to violence.

-Take for instance, somebody cutting in your line without seeking your permission and looking nonchalant about it.
-You could easily get upset, right?
-Or you find out your friend was the culprit in a blackmail against you.
-This can break anybody’s heart.
-You are devastated, and one of your emotions or reactions could be to become angry and choose to respond by doing something as grave or more grave to pay him or her back?
+Another example: You find out your friend was the culprit in a blackmail against you.
+It can break anybody's heart.
+You are devastated.
+One of your emotions or reactions could be to become angry and choose to respond by doing something as grave or graver, to pay him or her in kind.

-Don’t we sometimes have a feeling of vengeance, especially when someone has terribly hurt us?
+Don't we sometimes have a feeling of vengeance, especially when someone has hurt us?
 Anger breeds in wounds.
-When people feel hurt, trampled upon, exploited or put down, the wounds could fuel anger.
+When people feel hurt, trampled upon, exploited, or put down, the hurt could fuel anger.

 The feeling of anger is natural to us.
-Hence, it’s one of our most subtle temptations.
-It could be real or simply imagined.
+Hence, it's one of our most subtle temptations.
+It could be real or imagined.
 In the spirit, the angry person wears the ugly face of bitterness.
-Not a healthy thing for anyone.
+It is not a healthy feeling for anyone.

-Jesus shows us in the Gospel of Matthew 5:21-26, how to manage or deal with anger.
-For him, anger is connected to the spirit of murder.
-Thus, we should try to avoid it.
-The Lord invites us to practice temperance and forgiveness instead of anger, a higher standard better than the way of the world.
+The Lord Jesus shows us in the Gospel of Matthew 5:21-26, how to manage or deal with anger.
+He relates anger to the spirit of violence, including murder.
+The Lord invites us to practice temperance and forgiveness instead of bitter anger

-You may be asking: but wait, this doesn’t make things better!
-How about those bad guys who make things difficult for us, and really are unjust, and mean toward us?
+One may ask: But wait!
+It begs the question.
+How about those bad guys who make things difficult for us?
+How about those who treat us unjustly and are mean toward us?
 Do we forgive them as well?
 Are we not entitled to be angry towards them?

-Hard as the above scenario may be, if we want inner peace and healing as believers, we shouldn’t allow anger to sediment and settle in.
-Choosing not to forgive and bear hurtful anger isn’t in our best interest or in the interest of our spiritual and emotional wellbeing.
+Hard as the above scenario may be, if we want inner peace and healing as believers, we shouldn't allow anger to sediment and settle in.
+Choosing not to forgive and bear hurtful anger isn't in our best interest or that of our spiritual and emotional wellbeing.

 Unforgiveness feeds anger.
 Therefore, the fastest way to nip anger in the bud is to forgive the person(s) and the past.
-During this Lent, focusing on how to replace anger with a kind, forgiving heart could be a homerun.
+During this Lent, focusing on how to replace anger with a kind, forgiving heart is a virtue worth practicing.